-Bill McNulty is honoured to have served the citizens of Richmond as their Councillor since 1993.
+Bill McNulty is honoured to be serving the citizens of Richmond as their Councillor, a position he has held since 1993.
 He and his wife have lived in Richmond for 43 years and have raised two children, who also reside in Richmond.
 Bill worked as an educator in the secondary school system for 36 years.

 Better known as “Richmond’s Man in Motion”, Bill has been active as a community volunteer for many years helping make a difference in the lives of others.
 As a community volunteer, he served on Richmond’s Advisory Planning Commission for six years from 1986-1992, five of them as Chairman, carefully planning and balancing growth in Richmond.